ScienceOctopus/octopus-docs/FeatureList.md

 Each publication type will need a different set of pre-set categories for rating.
 I suggest we try for (max) three for each.
 Probably each will be something like:

-Problems
+Problems:
-Clearly written and well defined
+Clearly written and well defined;
-Original
+Original;
-Important
+Important.

-Hypotheses
+Hypotheses:
-Clearly written and well defined
+Clearly written and well defined;
-Original
+Original;
-Scientifically valid
+Scientifically valid.

-Methods/Protocols
+Methods/Protocols:
-Clearly written/Detailed
+Clearly written/Detailed;
-Original
+Original;
-Valid/appropriate test of hypothesis
+Valid/appropriate test of hypothesis.

-Results/Data
+Results/Data:
-High quality and annotated
+High quality and annotated;
-Size of dataset
+Size of dataset;
-Followed protocol
+Followed protocol.

-Analysis
+Analysis:
-Appropriate methodology
+Appropriate methodology;
-Clearly written/Detailed
+Clearly written/Detailed;
-Original
+Original.

-Interpretation
+Interpretation:
-Consistent with observations
+Consistent with observations;
-Insightful/Original
+Insightful/Original;
-Clearly written
+Clearly written.

-Real-world application
+Real-world application:
-Clearly written/Detailed
+Clearly written/Detailed;
-Original/Important
+Original/Important;
-Appropriate/Justified by evidence
+Appropriate/Justified by evidence.

-Reviews
+Reviews:
 Simply Thumbs up and Thumbs down
 (can prompt that a good review should be original, constructive and use appropriate language!)